-In order to move the needle on literacy achievement, it is time to reframe the literacy paradigm and treat listening the same way that we currently treat reading and writing.
-This means that listening needs to be a core part of literacy instruction and implemented across the curriculum.
+In order to move the needle on achievement, we need to rethink literacy instruction.
+Listening needs to be a core part of literacy instruction and implemented across the curriculum.

 At its core is the basic tenet that reading comprehension is the result of listening comprehension plus decoding (Gough and Tunmer, 1986).
-So by definition, better listeners are better readers.
 Now there is new research evidence concerning a growing number of children who fail to develop adequate reading comprehension skills primarily due to poor listening comprehension.
 (Hogan, 2014)

 You can make an impact by teaching listening- whether you are teaching reading or teaching social studies, science or language, by focusing on building critical listening skills YOU can make a difference in your students’ literacy.